Teun/SnappetChallenge/DenisMamrak/README.md

 ### Exersises

 Click on any bar on stacked bar chart loads the detailed info regarding selected day and shows that info under the chart.
-Exercises are grouped by `Domain`, `Subject` and `Learning objective`, inside the `Exercise` user can find the details: Exercise ID, difficulty level, progress, time of the latest attempt to complete the exercises, number of attempts and whether one of them was successful.
+Exercises are grouped by `Domain`, `Subject` and `Learning objective`, inside the `Exercise` user can find the details: Exercise ID, difficulty level, progress, time of the latest attempt to complete the exercise, number of attempts and whether one of them was successful.

 ### Conclusion

 This challenge took a while, but now I'm really happy with the result.
 The report is still far from being perfect, there's plenty of features and bugs left to implement and fix (infinite scroll, dynamical vertical resizing, sticky table head), there are also other possibly useful report types (like average class performance in time aggregated to Domains, pupils, performing below and abowe average etc) but I just had to stop at some certain point, otherwise this commit would never be pushed :)

-Please fill free to contact me via [email](mailto:mamrak@gmail.com) or [skype](mamrak?call) in case of any issues.
+Please fill free to contact me via [email](mailto:mamrak@gmail.com) or [skype](skype:mamrak?call) in case of any issues.
 Looking forward to hear your feedback.

 Regards,
 Denis.